 Employment in hospitality and catering can range from waiting staff, receptionists and catering assistants to chefs, hotel and bar managers and food technologists in food manufacturing.
 All of these roles require further education and training either through apprenticeships or further and higher education.

-Assistant Head of Design & Technology clare.vincent@consilium-at.com
+Mrs Sargent Head of Design & Technology amy.sargent@consilium-at.com

-Level 1/2 Vocational Award in Hospitality & Catering

-Exam Body: WJEC
+Level 1/2 Vocational Award in Hospitality & Catering Exam Body: WJEC

 This qualification is made up of 2 units: